Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Non-vital teeth bleaching:

-Inside and outside bleaching are non-vital teeth whitening methods that involve placing a customized tray containing a 10% carbamide peroxide solution on the surfaces of the stained root canal-treated tooth.
+Inside and outside bleaching: Inside and outside bleaching are non-vital teeth whitening methods that involve placing a customized tray containing a 10% carbamide peroxide solution on the surfaces of the stained root canal-treated tooth.

-In the walking bleaching technique, the pulp chamber of the discolored root-filled tooth is repeatedly treated with sodium perborate and water until the discoloration is removed.
+Walking bleach technique: In the walking bleaching technique, the pulp chamber of the discolored root-filled tooth is repeatedly treated with sodium perborate and water until the discoloration is removed.
 The effectiveness of this method can be improved by combining 30% hydrogen peroxide with sodium perborate.

-Laser-assisted bleaching uses high-power lasers to activate a bleaching gel containing thermally absorbed crystals, silica fumes, and 35% hydrogen peroxide.
+Laser teeth whitening: Laser-assisted bleaching uses high-power lasers to activate a bleaching gel containing thermally absorbed crystals, silica fumes, and 35% hydrogen peroxide.
 Separating oxygen from the layer of enamel technique eliminates discoloration.

 Dental veneers and bonding for severe discoloration

-Composite bonding and dental veneers are also options to improve the appearance of teeth.
+Bonding or veneers can also improve the appearance of your teeth.
 Veneers have a longer lifespan and are more durable than bonding as they are made of ceramic or composite resin.
-They are more costly and permanent, meaning removing them would harm the tooth structure underneath.

 Veneers